AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Related Works

 \subsection{Data-driven Approaches}

 To address the limitations of physics-based methods, data-driven approaches for terrain analysis have gained significant attention.
-For instance, \cite{vulpi2021recurrent, ewen2022these} employed neural networks to predict terrain properties through visual segmentation. \cite{wellhausen2019should, castro2023does} estimated terrain traversability using motion data derived from torque sensors or IMU measurements.
-These methods exhibit notable advancements in capturing the variability and complexity inherent in unstructured off-road environments.
+For instance, \cite{vulpi2021recurrent, ewen2022these} employed neural networks to predict terrain properties through visual segmentation. \cite{wellhausen2019should, castro2023does} estimated terrain traversability using motion data derived from torque sensors or IMU measurements. \bl{\cite{jeon2024follow} proposed to estimate off-road traversability through wheel track demonstrations during pre-driving. \cite{gasparino2024wayfaster, meng2023terrainnet} trained a model to predict overlooking traversability maps directly from front-view camera inputs.} These methods exhibit notable advancements in capturing the variability and complexity inherent in unstructured off-road environments.

-In addition to terrain analysis, machine learning techniques have been applied to predicting robot dynamics. \cite{tremblay2021multimodal, wang2023sa, narayanan2020gated} utilized neural networks to effectively capture sequential dependencies, delivering robust status and trajectory predictions over extended time horizons. \cite{xiao2024anycar} developed a transformer-based vehicle dynamics model using extensive training data from multiple simulators.
-However, these data-driven approaches face challenges in generalization, largely due to their dependence on extensive labeled datasets and the absence of explicit physical reasoning.
+In addition to terrain analysis, machine learning techniques have been applied to predicting robot dynamics. \cite{narayanan2020gated, tremblay2021multimodal, wang2023sa} utilized neural networks to effectively capture sequential dependencies, delivering robust status and trajectory predictions over extended time horizons. \cite{xiao2024anycar} developed a transformer-based vehicle dynamics model using extensive training data from multiple simulators. \bl{Besides, reinforcement learning techniques have also been adapted to address off-road driving in an end-to-end manner, leveraging experiences the agent learned in simulated environments \citep{wang2022end, wang2023deep, wang2024pay}.} However, these data-driven approaches face challenges in generalization, largely due to their dependence on extensive labeled datasets and the absence of explicit physical reasoning.
 Efforts such as TartanDrive \citep{triest2022tartandrive} have established benchmarks for off-road datasets with diverse terrains but remain overfitted to specific vehicles.